fkie-cad/hexter/README.md

      * q: quad word.
      Except for the string types, all values have to be passed as hex values, omitting `0x`.
    * Find options:
-     * -ci: case insensitive (for ascii search only).
+     * -ci: Case insensitive (for ascii search only).
-     * -all: find all occurrences.
+     * -all: Find all occurrences.
      * -pfo: Print the exact found offset separately.
+     * -mfc: Number of max findable occurrences from the start.
  * -pid only:
    * -lpx List entire process memory layout.
    * -lpm List all process modules.